DeleteMemoryyy/Message/README.md

 ---

-Implementation to an simple message system by `DeleteMemory`.
+Implementation to a simple message system by `DeleteMemory`.

 This project is a part of Introduction to  Computer Network lesson, Peking University.